Stafford County Residents:

 The Board of Supervisors & Planning Commission have a joint meeting on October 29, 2020 at Colonial Forge High School at approximately 6:30PM (exact meeting time to be determined).
-They WILL attempt to pass a downzoning ordinance which will allow for only 10 acre lots within the A-1 zoning parcels.
+They will attempt to pass a downzoning ordinance which would allow for only 10 acre density within the A-1 zoning parcels.
 This would in effect cut out 70-90% of all buildable lots within the A-1 zoning districts by reducing the number of lots that can be built by over 70%.
-The only way Stafford residents can defend themselves, is by coming to the meeting in-person and voicing our concerns!
+The only way Stafford residents can defend themselves, is by coming to the meeting in person and voicing your concerns!

 SLASHES property values in A-1 zoning by 50%